SEARCH

 Circumstances and laws vary by region, of course, but I have noticed some recurring themes.

-If your goal is purely defending your rights, I salute you but the road ahead may be very long.
+If your goal is purely defending—or hoping to establish—your rights, I salute you and the very long road ahead.

 If you hope to avoid legal battles and create your pollinator garden without losing too many feathers, keep reading.